-The Ms. Delayette by Italian builder TEFI Vintage Lab is a quirky-looking but great-sounding analog echo inspired to the vintage magnetic units of the ’60s like Binson Echorec, Echolette NG51S and Maestro Echoplex EP-1.
+The Ms. Delayette by Italian builder TEFI Vintage Lab is a quirky-looking but great-sounding analog echo inspired by the vintage magnetic units of the ’60s like Binson Echorec, Echolette NG51S and Maestro Echoplex EP-1.

 It features two modulation modes, one standard and one using a more random wave, and an expression output that can either be used to control the modulation time or with a momentary switch for self-oscillation.